Black Mirror Men Against Fire Episode 4 Season 3 Review

 Charlie Brooker has clearly been watching Inglourious Basterds.

 That's not to say that "Men Against Fire" is a rip-off of Quentin Tarantino's 2009 film.
-It's merely an observation that both feature intense interrogations of men suspected of harbouring "the enemy."
+It's merely an observation that both feature intense interrogations of men suspected of harboring "the enemy."
 (Sarah Snook's Medina can't quite touch Christopher Waltz's Colonel Hans Landa, but who can?)
-In both cases, said "enemy" is also dehumanised — in Basterds as rats, and here as "roaches."
+In both cases, said "enemy" is also dehumanized — in Basterds as rats, and here as "roaches."

 Does that make Stripe (the nickname given to Malachi Kirby's character because his peers can't pronounce his real name, Koinange) and his fellow soldiers the bad guys?
 The team is charged with visiting a village that's been raided by "roaches."
 The food supply has been contaminated, and equipment is missing.
 A religious recluse by the name of Heidegger may be supporting the roaches, so Medina takes her squad to raid his home using the fancy-pants software implanted in their brains.
 Things are about to get messy.